Last updated: June 26, 2024

 How can I better understand my HOMA-IR levels?

 In general, a low HOMA-IR value is sought after because it is indicative of low fasting insulin and fasting glucose.
-While there is no consensus on “normal” HOMA-IR values yet, here are the generally accepted ranges:
+While there is no consensus on “normal” HOMA-IR values yet, here are the generally accepted ranges that we use at SiPhox Health:

 It is important to discuss your results with a physician if you are concerned with your HOMA-IR value to assess your metabolic health.